SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ```

 ### Rule Activation
-The second things to do is to activate the rule within the plugin.
+The second thing to do is to activate the rule within the plugin.
 To do so, open class `RulesList` (`org.sonar.samples.java.RulesList`).
 In this class, you will notice methods `getJavaChecks()` and `getJavaTestChecks()`.
 These methods are used to register our rules with alongside the rule of the Java plugin.
 Note that rules registered in `getJavaChecks()` will only be played against source files, while rules registered in `getJavaTestChecks()` will only be played against test files.
 To register the rule, simply add the rule class to the list builder, as in the following code snippet:

 ```java
 public static List<Class<? extends JavaCheck>> getJavaChecks() {